Federal Institute of Pernambuco: History

 The IFPE was founded on September 23, 1909, when the former Brazilian president Nilo Peçanha signed the Decree Nº 7.566, creating the Escolas de Aprendizes e Artífices (Craftsmen and Apprentices's Schools) making it the oldest federal institute in Brazil.
 It has already been given numerous names, such as: Escola de Artifíces do Recife (Recife's Craftsmen's School), Liceu Industrial (Industrial Lyceum), Escola Técnica do Recife (Recife's Vocational School) and Escola Técnica Federal de Pernambuco (Pernambuco's Federal Vocational School - ETFPE).
 Most of those names were related to its reason to exist: Give an industrial education with high standards for Pernambuco's people, specially the less fortunate.

-The IFPE has been hosted in 4 different locations until now, they were: The Mercado Delmiro Gouveia, in the Derby Neighborhood (1910-1923), moving to The Ginásio Pernambucano School, and finally settling back in Derby.
+The IFPE has been hosted in 4 different locations until now, they were: The Mercado Delmiro Gouveia, in the Derby Neighborhood (1910–1923), moving to The Ginásio Pernambucano School, and finally settling back in Derby.

 In 1975, the IFPE suffered its biggest disaster: a huge flooding hit Recife, leaving two thirds of the city underwater.
 Since the school was hosted on the banks of the Capibaribe River, it was severely affected.
 After this, on 17 January 1983, the school decided to move to a new and today's location, at the Cidade Universitária neighborhood.

 This neighborhood is the most education-centered in Recife: many education-oriented organizations are hosted there: the Federal University of Pernambuco (UFPE), the Pernambuco Federal Institute of Technology (ITEP), the Regional Center of Nuclear Science (CRCN), the Superintendence for the Northeast Development (Sudene), and the Recife Military School (CMR).

 Its infrastructure was considered a model for all the technical schools of the time.

 Recent Times

 In 1999, the IFPE was renamed to Centro Federal de Educação Tecnológica de Pernambuco (Pernambuco's Federal Center of Technological Education, CEFET-PE), which started offering undergraduate courses in a technical level.
 Since that time the IFPE is innovating in technical courses, being pioneer to start the Work Security course (Portuguese: Segurança do Trabalho), which allows the professional to administer factors such as hygiene and security in a technician level, specially in the area of civil construction.

-Its Chemical Industry course is also considered one of the best and most innovative courses all over Brazil.

 In 2008, was finally named Instituto Federal de Ciência e Tecnologia de Pernambuco.
 Which allows it to offer bachelor's and master's degrees in the Science, Engineering and Technological areas.

-It continues with its innovative actions.
 The Civil Production Engineering course can be highlighted as one of its actions.
 Since Brazil is in a boom in its Economy and civil construction, there's a lack of civil engineers and architects, the course has the mission to form engineers who can manage and improve the level and quality of production, beyond the standard formation offered in the Civil Engineering course.
 It is the first course of its kind in the north-northeastern part of Brazil.